-Dyslexia is the general term used to describe a common learning disorder in which reading ability is impaired due to difficulty recognizing the sounds made in speech and how those sounds relate to letters and words.
-The condition is also referred to as specific reading disability.
+Dyslexia is the general term used to describe a common learning disorder in which the affected individual's reading ability is impaired due to difficulty recognizing the sounds made in speech and how those sounds relate to letters and words.
+The condition is also referred to as a specific reading disability.

-Experts now believe that aural as opposed to visual problems are the main factors at play in reading disabilities.
-The ability to discriminate, blend, memorise and analyse sounds is impaired, which can affect the understanding and production of the written word.
+Experts now believe that aural, as opposed to visual problems, are the main factors at play in reading disabilities.
+The ability to discriminate, blend, memorize and analyze sounds is impaired, which can affect the understanding and production of the written word.

-The development of reading and writing skills depends on a child’s ability to identify letters, assemble them into phonemes and use those phonemes to make up or interpret a word (phonological processing).
-Brain scans suggest that the cause of dyslexia is rooted in a diminished ability to process words in this way, due to alterations in the development and therefore function of certain parts of the brain.
+The development of reading and writing skills depends on the phonological processing, which is defined as a child’s ability to identify letters, assemble them into phonemes and use those phonemes to make up or interpret a word.
+Brain scans suggest that the cause of dyslexia is rooted in a diminished ability to process words in this way due to alterations in the development and function of certain parts of the brain.

 A dyslexic child is helped to improve the following: